-While the lists of items identified above are not all inclusive, they are a general representation of the strengths, weaknesses, opportunities, and threats identified by the workshop participants.
+While the lists of items identified above are not all inclusive, they are generally representative of the Airport stakeholder's points of view.

 4.3 SWOT Results and Summary

 The primary objective of the SWOT Analysis Workshop was to facilitate an open and objective environment for airport stakeholders to have a meaningful discussion concerning the Strengths, Weaknesses, Opportunities, and Threats of the Airport.
 This SWOT process yielded valuable insight and information which was used throughout the business planning process.
 The SWOT workshops were conducted at each of the State of Connecticut's five GA airports, and the results from each airport were generally guided by two common themes; those specific to the facility, and those concerning the entire system of airports owned and operated by the State.